 We may not think of it when we climb behind the wheel, but anytime you hit the road in Maryland – whether to head to home, work, or another destination – there is always a chance of being caught up in a car accident.
 In many cases, these accidents are the fault of another driver, though mechanical problems and road conditions could also play a major role.
 However, in cases like these, it can be difficult to hold the responsible parties liable for their actions and for the damage they cause.
 If you or a loved one has been in a car accident in Maryland, it’s important that you consider hiring a Maryland car accident lawyer who can fight for just compensation on your behalf, but you might be wondering: At what point should you get a lawyer for a car accident in Maryland?
-To find out, keep reading as the experts at the Law Offices of Randolph Rice explain.
+To find out, keep reading as the experts at Rice, Murtha & Psoras explain.

 When to Get a Lawyer for a Car Accident in Maryland

 If you’ve ever filed a lawsuit before, you may already know that there is something called a “statute of limitations” governing how much time you have in which to file your suit.
 This time window varies depending on the type of litigation involved; for most types of lawsuits in Maryland, including car accident claims, the time window to file is three years, though there are circumstances in which it can change.
 For example, if the other party in your suit is a local or state government, Maryland car accident laws adjust the statute of limitations to just one year.

 It may seem like a three-year window offers all the time you could possibly need to file your lawsuit, but this time should not be taken for granted.
 Establishing the elements to prove your claim will almost certainly take time, and collecting the necessary evidence becomes more and more difficult the further you get from the date of your accident.
 For these and other reasons, it is important that you hire an experienced Maryland car accident attorney as soon as possible after your crash.

 Benefits of Getting a Lawyer After a Maryland Car Accident